stickhero23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script sets rwx r-x -wx mode to the file
 This script adds reference permissions
-Thi 11-directories_permissions recursively assigns permissions to directories
+Thi 11-directories_permissions recursively assigns permissions to directories This script creates a new directory with 751 permissions